EmranHoque/DatabaseProject_ChittagongUniversityLostAndFoundSystem/README.md

 ## Description

-The **Chittagong University Lost and Found System** is a web-based application designed to assist students and faculty in reporting and managing lost and found items.
+The **Chittagong University Lost and Found System** is a web-based application designed to assist students in reporting and managing lost and found items.
 The platform simplifies locating misplaced items and facilitates communication between item owners and finders.

 ## Features